cheungamanda/STAT545-hw-cheung-amanda/hw02/hw02_gapminder.md

 4. Europe
 5. Oceania

-**What values are typical?
+### What values are typical?
 What’s the spread?
-What’s the distribution?**
+What’s the distribution?

-Observations associated with each continent in a bar graph.
+Observations associated with each continent in a bar graph to illustrate the distribution of data.

 ``` r
 ggplot(gapminder, aes(x=continent, fill=continent)) + geom_bar()